PowerLoom/deploy/README.md

 2. Copy `env.example` to `.env`.
    - Ensure the following required variables are filled:
      - `SOURCE_RPC_URL`: The URL for Ethereum RPC (Local node/Infura/Alchemy) service.
      - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
-This is your whitelisted address on testnet - please file [a ticket](https://discord.com/channels/777248105636560948/1146936525544759457) if you need a new burner wallet registered.
+This is your whitelisted address on testnet phase2 contract - please file [a ticket](https://discord.com/channels/777248105636560948/1146936525544759457) if you need a new burner wallet registered.
      - `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the signer account address.

 3. Open a screen by typing `screen` and then follow instructions by running